TheDiamondOG/TheDiamondOG/README.md

 # My Favorite Projects
 - Dia Muck Mods
   - This is a bit bias since this was the first ever mod/mod menu I have ever made.
-The only thing in it that is client sided (Only you can see it) is the spawners
   - Project: https://github.com/TheDiamondOG/DiaMuckMods
 - Terminal Binary Script
   - The point of this is make it look like your a hollywood hacker.
 This is more of a party trick than anything.